Bordeaux2294/info3180-project2/README.md

+# Members that Contributed
+Al-Romario Davis - 95% of the front end
+Trishanna Ford - 95% of the back end
+Orane - 5% of the backend, JWT generation function and the css for the explore page Gabrielle - log-in form css

 # INFO3180 VueJS and Flask Starter

 This template should help get you started developing with Vue 3 on the frontend and Flask as an API on the backend.